 - Recycle rubble from demolition.

-- Re-use tree chippings as mulch for shared gardens.
+- Re-use tree chippings as much for shared gardens.

 - Recycle materials from heating systems when they’re replaced.

-- Recycle glass, plastic, paper, batteries, toner and printer cartridges and organic waste from our offices.
+- Recycle glass, plastic, paper, batteries, toner and printer cartridges.

 - Donate leftover decorating materials and unwanted furniture to local charities.

-- Recycle or safely dispose of IT and electrical waste.
+- Recycle or safely dispose of IT and electrical waste and office furniture.